aeon-toolkit/aeon/docs/getting_started.md

 ## Time Series Classification (TSC)

-Classification generally use numpy arrays to store time series.
-We recommend storing time series for classification in 3D numpy arrays of shape `(n_cases, n_channels, n_timepoints)`even if each time series is univariate (i.e. `n_channels == 1`).
+Classification generally uses numpy arrays to store time series.
+We recommend storing time series for classification in 3D numpy arrays of shape `(n_cases, n_channels, n_timepoints)` even if each time series is univariate (i.e. `n_channels == 1`).
 Classifiers will work with 2D input of shape `(n_cases, n_timepoints)` as you would expect from `scikit-learn`, but other packages may treat 2D input as a single multivariate series.
 This is the case for non-collection transformers, and you may find unexpected outputs if you input a 2D array treating it as multiple time series.

 Note we assume series length is always the same for all channels of a single series